 - I. All personal property and software of the College must be acquired in accordance with the College's Procurement Procedures & Guidelines.
 The cost of such property that is to be paid from restricted funds will need to be referred to the Grants Accounting Office for additional approval, prior to submitting the requisition to the Procurement department. - II.
 All College employees and College contractors are responsible for properly handling and safe-guarding College property under their supervision and for using College property for official business.
 College-owned equipment or furniture may not be removed from College property for personal use. - III.
-Personal Property Property of the College that is not real property or software - A. Property valued at \$5,000 or over is Tangible Personal Property (TPP) TPP is defined as all fixtures, equipment, furniture, and other tangible personal property of a non-consumable nature with a projected useful service life greater than one year and minimum value or cost of \$5,000.
+Personal Property Property of the College that is not real property of software - A. Property valued at \$5,000 or over is Tangible Personal Property (TPP) TPP is defined as all fixtures, equipment, furniture, and other tangible personal property of a non-consumable nature with a projected useful service life greater than one year and minimum value or cost of \$5,000.
 (Note: College owned TPP is classified in the Furniture, Machinery and Equipment category for financial statement reporting.
-Leased TPP is classified as Assets Under Capital Lease for financial statement reporting.) - The minimum value of tangible personal property which requires maintenance of an individual property inventory record by the Property Management Office shall be set at the capitalization threshold of \$5,000.
+Leased TPP is classified as Assets Under Capital Lease for financial statement reporting.) - 1.
+The minimum value of tangible personal property which requires maintenance of an individual property inventory record by the Property Management Office shall be set at the capitalization threshold of \$5,000.
 Exceptions are made only when there is a mandate by an outside funding agency (grant funder) to track an item as an inventory record.
-No property with a unit of value of less than \$5,000 will be recorded as a capital asset in the financial statements. - B. Property valued under \$5,000 is Attractive Property and is not tracked or recorded in the Property Management inventory system.
-The department responsible for the acquisition of Attractive Property should also maintain an inventory system for the appropriate purchase, assignment, management, and/or disposal of such property.
+No property with a unit of value of less than \$5,000 will be recorded as a capital asset in the financial statements unless it meets the bulk purchase criteria definition as described in section 2 below.